tkan123454321-rgb/failed-business-postmortem/README.md

 **To recruiters and future colleagues:**
 I hope this report gives you a transparent look into my mindset, how I analyze problems, and how I learn from mistakes.
 I believe understanding how we think is the best foundation for working effectively together in the future.

-**To everyone else (especially if you are feeling lost in your career choices):**
+**To everyone else:**
 I have been there.
-I hope the frameworks and lessons shared here can offer you some clarity, or at least a new perspective on how to choose your path.
+I hope the failures and lessons shared here can offer you some clarity, or at least a new perspective on how to approach a problem.
 I wish you nothing but the best on your journey.

 Now, let's begin the story.